Since the days of neon leggings and Lycra bodysuits, gym goers have received plenty of step machine benefits!

 #3 – Improved Metabolism

 Your BMR (basal metabolic rate) refers to the amount of energy your body needs to maintain its homeostasis.
-It is largely determined by your lean mass, especially muscle mass, due to lean mass requiring a lot of energy to maintain.
+It’s largely influenced by your lean muscle mass, which requires more energy to maintain.

-One of the stair stepper machine benefits is that it gives us control over our energy expenditure during exercise.
-Throughout the course of a workout, your muscles can burn through an impressive 3,000kJ per hour.
+One of the best step machine benefits is that it gives us control over our energy expenditure during exercise.
+Throughout the course of a workout, your muscles can burn through an impressive 3,000 kj per hour.

-Any cardiovascular exercise such as running, swimming, walking, or aerobics, act on your metabolism in a stimulating way.
+Any cardiovascular exercise, such as running, swimming, walking, or aerobics, acts on your metabolism in a stimulating way.
 These activities help burn calories and even temporarily suppress your appetite after a workout.

 #4 – Improved Cardiovascular Health

 Oxygen intake is the limiting factor with any form of physical activity.
-The more you can take in, the longer you will be able to exercise for.
+The more you take in, the longer you will be able to exercise.
 VO2 max refers to how much oxygen your body can absorb and use during exercise.

-When stair climbing, your heart and lungs are having to work hard to supply your body with the oxygen it needs in order to maintain your workout.
+When stair climbing, your heart and lungs have to work hard to supply your body with the oxygen it needs in order to maintain your workout.
 The harder you push into this training, the more improvement you will see in your VO2 max.
 One study from the British Journal of Sports Medicine had young women climb stairs for a short duration for 5 days a week.
-After 8 weeks, VO2 max had improved by an average of 17%.
-This highlighted how the stair stepper benefits your cardiovascular endurance over time.
+After 8 weeks, VO2 max had improved by an average of 17%, highlighting how the step machine benefits your cardiovascular endurance over time.

 One study that investigated men who climbed an average of 700 steps each week found that the men reduced their risk of death by 20%.
-To achieve this result from walking, you’d have to cover about two miles, taking around 30 to 40 minutes.
+You’d have to cover about two miles, taking around 30 to 40 minutes to achieve this result from walking.
 However, the men were able to use the stairs in mere minutes.

 #5 – Improved Mental Health